Automatically associating assets with Data Categories

 Prerequisites

-In this case, we have registered a column called “pem” that contains customer email addresses.
-We also created a Data Category asset called “Personal Identifiable Information”.
-We have set up Unified Data Classification and have imported the out-of-the-box data class “Email” and “Email (personal)” in the Data Classification page.
-We have enabled the automatic classification acceptance feature in the classification settings.
+You have registered a column called “pem” that contains customer email addresses.
+You have also created a Data Category asset called “Personal Identifiable Information”.
+You have set up Data Classification and have imported the out-of-the-box data class “Email”.
+You have enabled the automatic classification acceptance feature in the classification settings.

 Steps